tylerharter/cs301-projects/fall18/p10/stage3.md

 Use the growth formula we used for `predictPopulation` back in [Project 2](https://github.com/tylerharter/cs301-projects/tree/master/fall18/p2).

 Answer with a **line plot**.
 Show three lines to represent these growth rates: 0.01, 0.05, and 0.1.
-The x-axis will indicated elapsed years (relative to the time when the data in countries.json was collected).
+The x-axis will indicate elapsed years (relative to the time when the data in countries.json was collected).
 The projection should be over 10 years.
 The y-axis will indicate the anticipated population.